andrebask/thesis/07 - chapter2.md

 This transformation preserves the calling signature of a procedure, but it augments the behavior of the procedure when a continuation is to be captured [@StackHack2005].
 We therefore introduce into each method an additional control path that extracts the dynamic state of the method and appends it to a data structure.
 To capture a continuation, we throw a special exception to return control to the method along the alternate control path.
 After appending the dynamic state, the method re-throws the exception.
 This causes the entire stack to be emptied and the corresponding chain of reified frames to be built.
 A handler installed at the base of the stack is the ultimate receiver of the exception and it creates a first-class continuation object in the heap using the chain of reified frames [@Marshall2009].

+This implementation technique is substantially equivalent to the stack strategy described in the first section of this chapter [@StackHack2005].
+Moreover, it can nearly be a zero-overhead technique, for platforms in which  exception handlers are not expensive, especially when no exception is thrown.
+This is the case for the Java Virtual Machine [@Longjumps2015].

 The process consists of six steps [@StackHack2005; @Marshall2009]:

 1. Assignment Conversion - Capturing and re-instating a continuation will cause variables to be unbound and rebound multiple times.
 Variable bindings that are part of a lexical closure must not be unshared when this occurs.
 To avoid problems with unsharing that may occur when the stack is reified, assignment conversion introduces cells to hold the values of assigned variables.
 This conversion is best explained by showing it in Scheme source code: